 Clinton-Trump margin: 49.81 percent to 46.66 percent

-Conservative Democrat Anita Astorino Kulik will only face Garrett Wasserman if the Greens are able to collect the necessary signatures by Aug.
+Conservative Democrat Anita Astorino Kulik will not face an opponent in November, after Green Party candidate Garrett Wasserman failed to turn in signatures by Aug.
 1.

 Conservative incumbent Jason Ortitay, who owns Jason’s Cheesecake Company in Avella, will face retail veteran and pro-labor candidate Byron Timmins.